Sign In to Your Account

-The value of gold American Eagles is tied directly to the gold price.
+The value of gold American Eagles coins for sale is tied directly to the gold price.
 Currently this price is established on the commodity exchanges such as the COMEX.
 Contracts representing gold are bought and sold, much like shares of a publicly traded company trading in the stock markets.
 These contracts are called “futures” because many of them entitle the holder to delivery at some specified future date.
 The price of gold contract which entitles the holder to delivery now, rather than in the future, is referred to as the “spot” price.

 Newspapers, exchanges, and new channels track and report the spot price, and investors who actively trade metals carefully follow its movements.
 Money Metals Exchange reports this price live at the top of our web pages.

 To determine the total price of an American Gold Eagle coin, take the spot price then add the “premium”.
 This premium will vary from item to item as it is a function of what mints charge to produce the coin as well as the profit margin added by dealers.
 Like many products, buyers can generally get the lowest premium when buying in quantity.

 As mentioned above, American Gold Eagle coins can be held in Self-Directed Individual Retirement Accounts (IRAs).
 These self-directed accounts are a great way for concerned investors to hold assets which are different than conventional securities – stocks, bonds and mutual funds – which are the stock-in-trade banks and brokerages.